Skip to main content

 The annual report gives leadership a year-end picture of security movement, unresolved risk, notable incidents, progress against commitments, and the investment or governance choices that matter for the next year.

-• Leadership gets one year-end security view instead of piecing the story together from scattered updates.
+• Directors get one year-end security view instead of piecing the story together from scattered updates.

 • The value of the programme is easier to explain because the major shifts and decisions are visible in one place.